komm.LempelZivWelchCode

 (NDArray[integer]

-) –The sequence of decoded symbols.
-It is a 1D-array with elements in $[0:S)$ (where $S$ is the source cardinality of the code).
+) –The sequence of decoded source symbols.
+It is a 1D-array with elements in $\mathcal{X}$.

 Examples: